The Berkshire Golf Club, 1 - 6 August 2017

 English Men's Amateur Championship

 The Men's English Amateur Championship will played on two courses at The Berkshire Golf Club and in two stages:

-Stage Two: Match Play.
-These rounds take place on the Red Course.
-The players with the 64 lowest scores and ties after the stroke play rounds will compete in the match play stages, starting on Thursday.
+Stage Two is match play on the Red Course.
 Players will be seeded according to their stroke play finishing place.
-If necessary a preliminary match play round shall be played to determine the top 64 players.
+If necessary, a preliminary match play round will be played to determine the top 64 players.

 - 30.07.16: Yorkshire’s Dan Brown fights back to win English Amateur - Yorkshire's Dan Brown staged a tremendous fightback to win the men's English Amateur Championship in an exciting final at Ganton Golf Club.